manxin0821/data-visualization-projects/README.md

 # data-visualization-projects
- I will store some data visualization projects in this repo
+ I stored some data visualization projects in this repo